Car stereo reviews: single and double-DIN head units

 The world is going digital, and our cars are no different.
 So if your model doesn’t have DAB radio, you may want to upgrade.
 DAB radio promises a more reliable service with better reception, plus a wider choice of stations than FM.

 If you’re fitting a new DAB head unit, you want it to be simple to use with those extra stations easy to select.
-Plus, upgrading provides an opportunity to futureproof your car by adding modern connectivity.
-We looked out for all of this when testing eight DAB systems.
+Plus, upgrading provides an opportunity to futureproof your car by adding modern connectivity such as Apple CarPlay and Andriod Auto.
+We looked out for all of this when testing the ten systems below.

 We hooked each DAB radio up to a test rig, and rated them when driving on a varied route.
 But reception quality obviously varies widely from one area to another, and can be affected by the weather.